Commander242/OhmsLawPrivacyPolicy/index.md

 ## Information Usage

 We **do not** share any personal information to outside parties.
-At any time, you may erase all data you've created within EE Toolkit in the settings pageby clicking the "Reset All Settings" button.
+At any time, you may erase all data you've created within EE Number Cruncher in the settings page by clicking the "Reset All Settings" button.

 ## Your Consent